6871296/6871296/README(en).md

 ## Repositories' git clone command

 You can also use the gitcloneCmdGen.py in this repo to get the git clone command.
-It's fit for all repositories in GitHub.
+It's fit for all repositories in GitHub, but **can't tell you if this repo doesn't exist.**

 6871296: `git clone git@github.com:6871296/6871296.git`